 Does matte-rag paper automatically mean a print is pigment or inkjet?
 No. Matte-rag paper can be a useful clue toward a modern fine-art paper choice, but specialists still compare image structure, labels, paperwork, print date, and condition before trusting the process identification.

 What are the most useful inkjet-era fine-art paper clues?
 Clear paper or printer wording on invoices, certificates, gallery labels, sleeves, or printer notes is often the strongest support.
-Specialists also compare sheen, paper texture, edge behavior, and whether the paperwork fits a contemporary edition or printing workflow.
+Specialists also compare sheen, texture, edge behavior, and whether the paperwork fits the edition or printing workflow.

 How can I show paper weight or heft in photos without damaging the print?
 Use low side-angle photos while the print stays fully supported, and only document natural curl or drape if one edge lifts safely.
 Do not force a bend or pinch a fragile edge to make the paper look heavier.